compi1234/spchlab/ch5_dtw/README.md

 - [a short recap of the theory](https://homes.esat.kuleuven.be/~spchlab/H02A6/lab/session4/dtw_ex1_slides.pdf)
 - [the exercises](https://homes.esat.kuleuven.be/~spchlab/H02A6/lab/session4/dtw_ex1_questions.pdf)

-Afterwards we will provide you with Jupyter notebooks that can handle these and more complex problems.
+A Jupyter notebook that can handle these and more complex problems is in ex_dtw1.ipynb